OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 <img src="https://www.w3.org/2021/06/musicxml40/static/datatypes/beam-value-begin.png">

-And if the first two a sixteenth notes and the last two are eighth notes:
+And if the first two are sixteenth notes and the last two are eighth notes, we have the following representation:

 ```
-C4 16th beam:begin beam:begin
+G4 16th beam:begin beam:begin
-C4 16th beam:end
+A4 16th beam:end
-C4 eighth
+G4 eighth
-C4 eighth beam:end
+A4 eighth beam:end
 ```

 There may also be a sixteenth hook, like this: